cloudevents/spec/cloudevents/formats/json-format.md

 document.
 The document is a JSON array filled with CloudEvents in the [JSON Event format][json-format].

-Although the _JSON Batch Format_ builds ontop of the _JSON Format_, it is
-considered as a separate format: a valid implementation of the _JSON Format_ doesn't need to support it.
-The _JSON Batch Format_ MUST NOT be used when only support for the _JSON Format_ is indicated.

 ### 4.1.
 Mapping CloudEvents

 This section defines how a batch of CloudEvents is mapped to JSON.